 It does not.

-There's only one thing that I think works in politics, and that is having a plan that will successfully make us more peaceful, safer as a country, more secure, and also one that makes us more prosperous and has more opportunity and grows the economy and and gets government off of people's backs.
+There's only one thing that I think works in politics, and that is having a plan that will successfully make us more peaceful, safer as a country, more secure, and also one that makes us more prosperous and has more opportunity and grows the economy and gets government off of people's backs.

 That's what I think works.

-And you know, I've been a conservative my whole life.
+And, you know, I've been a conservative my whole life.

 Every time it is attempted, it works.

-Every time we slide backwards into the appeals of lies and promises and socialism, well, you you get the results that are predictable.
+Every time we slide backwards into the appeals of lies and promises and socialism, well, you get the results that are predictable.

-Uh socialism, redistribution, it all fails.
+Socialism, redistribution, it all fails.

-Um being weak before foreign leaders fails.
+Being weak before foreign leaders fails.

 Peace through strength works.

-The principles of limited government, greater freedom, less government bureaucracy, low taxes can almost guarantee a growing thriving economy.
+The principles of limited government, greater freedom, less government bureaucracy, low taxes can almost guarantee a growing, thriving economy.

-And those that are forgotten, you know, when government comes to help, watch out.
+And those that are forgotten, you know, when government comes to help, watch out because all they want is dependency.

 All they want is the power that comes with you needing them.

-Abe is in Houston, Texas next on the Sean Hannity Show.
+Abe is in Houston, Texas, next on the Sean Hannity Show.

 What's up, Abe?